mamedev/mame/docs/source/debugger/execution.rst

 ignore
 ------

-|  **ignore [<CPU>[,<CPU>[,...]]]**
+|  **ignore [<cpu>[,<cpu>[,...]]]**
 |
-| Ignores the specified <CPU> in the debugger.
+| Ignores the specified <cpu> in the debugger.
 This means that you won't ever see execution on that CPU, nor will you be able to set breakpoints on that CPU.
 To undo this change use the 'observe' command.
-You can specify multiple <CPU>s in a single command.
+You can specify multiple <cpu>s in a single command.
 Note also that you are not permitted to ignore all CPUs; at least one must be active at all times.
 |
 | Examples:
 |